tamu-edu/dor-hprc-drona-composer/README.md

 ```
 ./setup
 ```
 This will install all the Python dependencies in requirements.txt.
 It will also create the **environments** directory.
 After running the setup script the app should be ready tp use.
-The first time you run the app, it will show the common "Initialize App" screen.
+The first time you run the app, it will show the typical "Initialize App" screen.

 ### Potential Installation Issues